tw3/event-crud-cms/frontend/README.md

 The codebase aims to follow the Airbnb style guide.
 There is one guideline I don't agree with though and that's the 2 spaces rule.
-[Truth be told I do have a slight preference for tabs](https://www.youtube.com/watch?v=SsoOG6ZeyUI).
-Most IDEs nowadays let you configure the indentation size for your tabbed code.
+[Truth be told I do have a slight preference for tabs](https://www.youtube.com/watch?v=SsoOG6ZeyUI) since most IDEs now  let you configure the indentation size for your tabbed code.

 ## License ##